Contents

 ‘It should not really be one shared bill, because vaping is really the solution to smoking.
 The Office for Health Improvement and Disparities is clear that vaping is at least 95% less harmful than smoking, it’s twice as effective as other ways to quit… The message to smokers should be that the best thing they can do for their health to quit smoking completely or to switch to vaping.
 I think the Government is confusing the issue.’

 As a vaping retailer we see first-hand the important role that vape flavours play in helping adult smokers make the switch to a less harmful alternative.
 Quitting smoking is not easy, and so having an alternative option that is not only effective and accessible, but also enjoyable, makes all the difference.
-We fully support the Government’s ambition to tackle youth vaping, but want to find a solution which also protects those adults who rely on vaping as a way to help them remain smokefree.
-For this reason we will continue to lobby MPs to ensure that any regulations brought in should the Tobacco and Vapes Bill pass are proportionate and subject to the appropriate assessment and consultation.
+We fully support efforts to tackle youth vaping, but want to find a solution which also protects those adults who rely on vaping as a way to help them remain smokefree.
+For this reason we will continue to lobby MPs to ensure that any regulations brought in by the new government are proportionate and subject to the appropriate assessment and consultation.

 You can watch Andrej Kuttruf’s full interview in the video below.